Charge! (TV network): Programming

-Charge! currently provides up to 18 hours of programming to its owned-and-operated and affiliated stations on weekdays from 9:00 a.m. to 3:00 a.m.
+Charge! currently provides up to 19 hours of programming to its owned-and-operated and affiliated stations on weekdays from 8:00 a.m. to 3:00 a.m.
 Eastern Time and weekends from 12:00 p.m. to 3:00 a.m.
 Eastern Time.
 The remaining vacated hours are occupied by paid programming.

 Programming on Charge! was originally sourced from MGM's library, and was expressed by Sinclair's press release announcing the launch as "one of the deepest libraries of premium action-themed content in the world."
 Launch titles indicated included the TV series In the Heat of the Night and The Magnificent Seven, the Rocky and James Bond film series, and other motion pictures including Platoon and Dances with Wolves.
 As a result, the network has a similar demographic to that of Heroes & Icons and Start TV.

+On April 6, Charge! began airing Magnum, P.I. and Knight Rider.
+In the Fall, Charge began airing Hunter.